leopardracer/shardeum/README.md

 ### Setting Up Your Environment

-Shardeum requires specific versions of Nodejs, Rust and other build tools to run.
+Shardeum requires specific versions of Node.js, Rust and other build tools to run.

 We have detailed setup instructions [in this page](local-environment-setup.md)